msabramo/kallithea/docs/usage/statistics.rst

-The Kallithea statistics system makes heavy demands of the server resources, so in order to keep a balance between usability and performance, the statistics are cached inside db and are gathered incrementally, this is how Kallithea does
+The Kallithea statistics system makes heavy demands of the server resources, so in order to keep a balance between usability and performance, the statistics are cached inside db and are gathered incrementally.
+This is how Kallithea does
 this:

 With Celery disabled